swiatczak/psprojectparser/README.md

 ![Peoplecode Section with Application Package subfolder](/content/ExtractedSections.png?raw=true "Peoplecode Section with Application Package")

 In order to add more sections edit psconstants.py
-+ add section type to the EXTENSIONS dictionary. 'flds' key contains a list of tags that contain the content to be extracted.
++ add section type to the EXTENSIONS dictionary. 'flds' key includes a list of tags that contain the data to be extracted.

 + INSTANCE_START_TAG, INSTANCE_END_TAG define section's starting and ending markers